-During the pre-audit phase of the training audit, CATs can expect to participate in several conference calls with the audit team.
+During the pre-audit phase of the training audit, ATs can expect to participate in several conference calls with the audit team.
 These calls are used to help the team re-familiarize themselves with the PREA standards, the PREA audit process, the Auditor Compliance Tool (ACT), and interviewing, as well as to prepare for the onsite portion of the audit.

 Each audit team member is expected to review the entire PAQ and generate individual issue logs, which are questions and issues regarding compliance with specific PREA standards.
-Following this, individual team members will meet with their assigned partner to review their issue logs and consolidate for submission to the FTA.
-The FTA handles all communications with the facility staff regarding issue logs and the PAQ.
+Following this, individual team members will meet with their assigned partner to review their issue logs and consolidate into a team issue log for submission to the FTA.
+The FTA handles all communications with the facility staff regarding issue logs, the PAQ, and all other issues unless specifically assigned to a AT.